DougBurke/sherpa/docs/plots/backends.rst

    The plotting backend API is currently re-designed and details might change in the near future.

 Plotting in Sherpa is done through *plotting backends*.
-A *backend* is an external package that performs the actual plotting function, i.e. it creates a canvas and puts color on paper or on the screen.
+A *backend* is an external package that performs the actual plotting function such as :term:`matplotlib`, i.e. it creates a canvas and puts color on paper or on the screen.
 The Sherpa plotting classes are written in a backend-independent way; they work with any plotting backend that is supported by Sherpa.
-We also use the term *backend* to refer to Sherpa classes that connect the Sherpy plot objects with the plotting backend by translating Sherpa options into backend-specific commands.
+We also use the term *backend* to refer to Sherpa classes that connect the Sherpa plot objects with the plotting backend by translating Sherpa options into backend-specific commands.
 The details of that are explained below, but, in short, a backend class would translate the sherpa backend-independent "plot a line in red from here to there" into backend